 And, indeed, there does seem to be one incident in the New Testament where the baptism of the Spirit was received essentially at the moment of conversion.
 This occurred on the occasion of Peter preaching the Gospel to a group in the home of Cornelius.

 However, this was a very unique situation though which God intended to convey a clear message to the early Jewish Church, in an unmistakable way, that salvation in Christ was also available to the Gentile world.
-And the scripture makes it fairly clear that this was a group of people who were already, for some time, devoutly pursuing an intimacy with God.
+And the scripture makes it fairly clear that this was a group of people who were already, for some time, devoutly pursuing God, though in innocent ignorance of Christ.
 (Ref.
 Acts 10:1-45)

 But, the intent of all of this case building is not simply to win an intellectual point.
 It is to expose the error and the danger of this widespread contemporary notion that the Spiritual baptism is always intrinsic to the conversion moment when, in fact, the opposite is true.
 This mistake causes believers to exert no substantial effort in pursuit of the Spiritual baptism – when substantial investment is actually the requirement.